 Method 3: Connect Bluetooth Headphones to a TV with an Adapter

-If your TV doesn’t have Bluetooth built-in, then you’ll need to use a different type of Bluetooth transmitter than the ones previously mentioned.
-You’ll need a Bluetooth Transmitter that uses AUX (3.5mm).
+If your TV doesn’t have Bluetooth built-in, the next best thing is to use a different type of Bluetooth transmitter than the ones previously introduced.
+You’ll need a Bluetooth Transmitter that uses AUX/3.5mm (we have already talked about this in another guide).

 1. Buy a Bluetooth Transmitter with AUX